 - Once your bread is prepared, go ahead and assemble your grilled cheese.
 You can do this in any order and your steps may look different if you are adding/subtracting ingredients.
 The main point here is the pile everything on top of the bread.
 I start with spreading on my pesto sauce, then adding the cheese, followed by the veggies, then finishing off with the mashed avocado on the top.

-Check out the grilled goat cheese sandwich recipe video for a more detailed look at prep!
+Check out the goat cheese grilled cheese recipe video for a more detailed look at prep.

 Swap the Cheese

 If you would like to swap out or add cheese to this grilled cheese sandwich you can experiment and make it your own.
 I would suggest keeping the goat cheese, because it gives the sandwich its distinct flavor.
 Some other cheese options would be white cheddar, muenster or Gouda.
 I would stick to white cheeses and not picking anything too wild.